Clone trooper: Echo

-the former ARC trooper Echo decided to join Clone Force 99.
-He remained with them beyond the end of the Clone Wars and avoided obeying Order 66 like most of them, though this was mainly due to his inhibitor chip being damaged during Separatist captivity, rather than their mutations allowing them to resist it.
-He followed Clone Force 99 loyally as they deserted from the Empire, protected the unaccelerated female clone Omega, confronted the rogue squadmate Crosshair who submitted to the Empire and survived the destruction of Tipoca City, capital of Kamino.
+Echo would subsequently become a main character in the sequel series, The Bad Batch, where his cybernetic modifications allow him to retain his free will after the activation of Order 66.
+Alongside the rest of Clone Force 99, who were similarly unaffected due to their damaged inhibitor chips, he defects from the Galactic Empire and becomes a fugitive.
+Together, the squad looks after Omega, a young female clone they rescued from Kamino, while taking jobs as mercenaries to sustain themselves.
+Echo would eventually leave Clone Force 99 in the second season episode "Truth and Consequences" to help Rex secure a better future for clones after they were phased out by the Empire in favor of stormtroopers.
+He rejoins the squad in the third and final season, helping them destroy the Empire's "Project Necromancer" before leaving once again to resume his efforts aiding other clones.

 Echo's armor bears blue markings, and a blue handprint adorns his chest-plate, created when Rex touched it while covered in eel blood during Echo's first mission.
 After his promotion to ARC trooper, Echo also wears light gray pauldrons on his shoulders and a kilt-like kama painted in an asymmetrical white and blue design.
 Later, after his rescue from Separatist capture, he is visibly a cyborg, with various apparatus protruding from his head and a droid plug in place of his right hand; post-rescue, he takes to wearing what appears to be a stripped-down variant on standard Phase II armor.
 Throughout his appearances, he is characterized as one who strictly follows orders, regulations, and protocol.
-Echo's name is given to him by Domino squad on Kamino as a sarcastic reference to his tendency to immediately repeat orders, even if his squad already heard.
+Echo's name is given to him by Domino Squad on Kamino as a sarcastic reference to his tendency to immediately repeat orders, even if his squad already heard.